daniyasultana33/AR-WatchTryOn/README.md

 5. Test the changes thoroughly within the Unity editor.
 6. Deploy the updated application on target devices for real-world testing.

-## Support and Issues

-For any questions, suggestions, or bug reports, please open an issue on the project's GitHub repository.
-We appreciate your feedback and contributions to make Ar-WatchTryOn even better.

-## License

-Ar-WatchTryOn is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the project according to the terms of the license.

-## Acknowledgments

-We would like to acknowledge the open-source community and the developers of Unity and Vuforia Engine for their valuable tools and resources that made this project possible.

-Happy Watch Try-On! 🕰️👍